vakhil03/vakhil03/README.md

 I'm a Junior at UC Berkeley passionate about working with the latest technologies and harnessing the power of data to change the world.

-I am currently pursuing a degree in Data Science & Economics with an expected graduation date in December of 2024.
+I am currently pursuing a degree in Data Science & Economics with an expected graduation date in May of 2025.

 Originally from India, I was born in Finland and lived in Singapore for 10 years before moving to the United States for university.